freeCodeCamp/freeCodeCamp/guide/english/computer-hardware/index.md

 ![Intel Core i5 - Front](https://upload.wikimedia.org/wikipedia/commons/thumb/8/83/Intel_i5-2500.jpg/247px-Intel_i5-2500.jpg) ![Intel Core i5 - Back](https://upload.wikimedia.org/wikipedia/commons/thumb/9/95/Intel_i5-3330%2C_bottom.jpg/240px-Intel_i5-3330%2C_bottom.jpg)

 ### Expansion Cards (eg. GPU)
 An expansion card is an embedded circuit card that can be added to the motherboard to augument a computer's capability.
-It can either add capabilities, ex allow for a new type of I/O port, or upgrade existing ones, ex. faster ethernet connection.
+It can either add capabilities, like allowing for a new type of I/O port, or upgrade existing ones, such as increasing audio quality via sound cards or increasing ethernet speed through a network card.
 The most common type of expansion card is a GPU, or a graphical processing unit.
+Expansion cards are typically added to the computer by putting them in to the motherboard's available PCI-Express slots.

 ![Nvidia Titan XP](https://cdn.arstechnica.net/wp-content/uploads/2017/04/nvidia-titan-x.jpg)